Skip to main content

 Major Trails And Attractions

 The Steart Marshes trail network provides accessible walking routes through newly created wetland habitats with multiple bird hides overlooking shallow pools and scrapes.
 The sea wall path offers elevated views across the mudflats during low tide when vast numbers of feeding birds can be observed through telescopes.
 High-tide roost watching provides spectacular concentrations of waders and wildfowl driven onto saltmarsh and shingle areas.
-The Bridgwater Bay bore, caused by the exceptional tidal range, attracts visitors during spring tides when the advancing wave travels up the River Parrett.
+The Bridgwater Bay tidal bore, caused by the exceptional tidal range, attracts visitors during spring tides when the advancing wave travels up the River Parrett.

 Visitor Facilities And Travel